Under this section you will be able to create LSLB farms, these farms can be configured in two different profiles:

 Name.
 It’s the name of the new farm and could be used to define a description of the virtual service to be provided.
 It is a unique identification for the virtual service.
 Special characters like blank spaces, hyphens or colons are not allowed.

 Profile.
 Define the type of farm and load balancing topology for the new farm.
 You could choose one of the following profiles:

 - HTTP.
 It’s an advanced HTTP layer 7 loads balancing with proxy special properties.
 It’s included in this profile features like HTTPS layer 7 load balancing combined with SSL offload acceleration.
 This profile fits for web services (web application servers included) and all application protocols based on HTTP and HTTPS protocols like WebDAV, RDP over HTTP, ICA over HTTP, WebSocket, etc. In order to configure this farm profile, a virtual IP address and a virtual TCP port will be required.

 - L4xNAT.
-It’s a high-performance load balancing service at layer 4 that works in kernel side (not userspace process based) which combines multiples of load balancing methods like Source NAT, Stateless Destination NAT, Destination NAT or Direct Server Return.
+It’s a high-performance load balancing service at layer 4 that works in the kernel side (not userspace process based) which combines multiples of load balancing methods like Source NAT, Stateless Destination NAT, Destination NAT or Direct Server Return.
 This profile could handle any kind of protocols like TCP, UDP, SIP, FTP, TFTP, SCTP, SIP, FTP, TFTP, AMANDA, H323, IRC, NETBIOS-NS, PPTP, SANE and SNMP and all protocols based on them.
 In order to configure this farm profile, a virtual IP address will be required.
 Later, in the main farm configuration, it’s possible to set a certain protocol to handle, a port or a port range (multiport).
 It can also handle several protocols at once.